thoughtworks-jumpstart/guides/docs/delivering-software/git-collab.md

 ![fix merge conflict](_media/fix-merge-conflict.png)

 - Click on **Accept current change** to select the remote changes and delete your change
-- Click on **Accept incomming change** to select your changes and delete the changes from remote
+- Click on **Accept incoming change** to select your changes and delete the changes from remote
 - Click on **Accept both** to select all changes and keep both

 Use `Control + Z` to undo if you selected the wrong choice